Neerajbade11/Neerajbade11-Multi-Product-E-Commerce-Website/Readme.md

 - CSS
 - JavaScript
 - Fetch API
+-
+## Deployment
+The project is deployed and can be accessed [here](https://neerajbade11-multi-product-e-commerce-website.vercel.app/).

 ## About
 This project was developed as part of a coding assessment to demonstrate proficiency in front-end web development technologies and concepts.